dscho/xkcd/content/comics/2025-2-10-incoming-asteroid.md

 10,000 km

-[Around but not preciously at each labeled size there are ten descriptions of what should follow the header given such a size asteroid was about to hit Earth:]
+[Around but not precisely at each labeled size there are ten descriptions of what should follow the header given such a size asteroid was about to hit Earth:]

 [1 cm:] ...Good news!
 Meteors are pretty!